Taxonomy, or Plant Names Made Easy

 can't be wrong.
 Even experts disagree on how some things should be

 pronounced.
-For example: How do you say Gypsophila (Baby's Breath)?
-Some
+For example: How do you say Gypsophila

 people say Gyp-sof-e-la with the accent on 'sof' and the others say